RolandChristensen/developer-journal/_drafts/git.md

 ## Git Commit
 This command will move changed files in the ***Staging Area*** to the ***Repository*** of the current branch.
+Planning your changes in advance before diving into coding will help you organize your work and plan your *commits* well.
 Make commits fully functional, testable units of code, complete with unit tests.
+As the word implies *commits* are a way of saying you are confident and ready to *commit* to the change you made.
 `git commit -m "Useful commit message, so you will know what was done without needing to go through the diff to see what changed"`

 Amending a commit is useful for afterthoughts.
+It makes for a more readable *commit log* to amend small changes, like adding comments, rather than creating a new commit.
 The better you get at planning your work in advance and double checking your work before committing, the less you will use this.
 `git commit --amend -m "Commit message that encompasses all changes, not just the amended changes"`
 Amending can also be used to change the *commit message* only, as long as you don't have any files ***staged***.
 `$ git commit --amend --no-edit` to amend a commit without changing the message.